 Oven Baked Oysters

-two gray plates with oysters on toast sprinkled with Parmesan cheese, sliced green onions, glasses of white wine, muffin pan of cooked oysters to the side
+Two plates with oysters on toast sprinkled with Parmesan cheese and sliced green onions.
+Glasses of white wine and a muffin pan of cooked oysters to the side.

-Several years ago, The Husband and I made a road trip to Louisiana to visit friends.
-They took us out to a seafood restaurant that was known for having good oysters.
-I was pregnant with Big Brother at the time, so raw oysters on the half shell were out.
-That’s when I discovered the beauty that is grilled oysters.
+A few years ago, The Husband and I visited friends in Louisiana who took us to a seafood spot known for its oysters.
+I was pregnant with Big Brother, so raw oysters were off the menu for me — but that’s when I discovered grilled oysters

 Ingredients and tools you will need